-Updated by Georgios Papadopoulos almost 9 years ago
+Updated by Georgios Papadopoulos over 9 years ago

 Well, according to Device Driver Utility, I do use (by default (?)) the vgatext driver.
 But as I have written above, everything is quite blur and the scrolling (say in a browser) is simply awful.
 Moreover, many fonts seem to have a "granular" structure.